-- No driving.
-You don’t have to drive and concentrate on the road, so it’s a much more relaxing.
+No driving.
+You don’t have to drive and concentrate on the road, so it’s much more relaxing.

 Advantages of a self-drive safari:

-- Cost.
-Needless to say, self-drive safari is much cheaper than an organised ride.
+Cost.
+Needless to say, a self-drive safari is much cheaper than an organized ride.
 Safari rides, especially private ones, can be very expensive.
 Sometimes it might be cheaper to stay at a luxury lodge with all-in formula (food and safari rides included) than having to pay for a hotel and safari rides separately.

-Some things to consider when booking a safari ride
+Some things to consider when booking a game drive

-- Size of the group.
-If you have a choice, always go for a smaller the vehicle and a smaller group.
+Size of the group.
+If you have a choice, always go for a smaller vehicle and a smaller group.

 What to pack for an African safari

-- Camera equipment.
-Take the very best camera you have and the best tele lens you can afford.
-200mm is minimum.
-There is no way you can take nice pictures of the animals with your smart phone.
-Pack at least 50% more memory cards than for the other trips of similar duration.
+Pack at least 50% more memory cards than for the other trips of a similar duration.
 Always have extra batteries and charge them every time you can.
 Don’t forget a tripod.
 It will be of no use during safari rides, but you’ll see animals at the waterholes and other places as well.
 Here you can find more advice in regards to the best camera equipment for safari photography.

-- Electrical adapters.
+Electrical adapters.
 There is not one standard electrical adapter in Africa, so you should check which one you need depending on where you are going.
-Here is a short list of a couple of popular African safari destinations and the plugs they use.
-South Africa and Namibia type D/M. Kenya and Uganda type G. Botswana, Zimbabwe and Tanzania one of the previous two – type D or type G.
+Here is a list of a couple of popular African safari destinations and the plugs they use: South Africa and Namibia type D/M. Kenya and Uganda type G. Botswana, Zimbabwe, and Tanzania one of the previous two – type D or type G.

-- Flashlight (always) and/or a headlamp (if camping).
-You will use flashlight all the time and a headlamp is extremely helpful when camping.
+Flashlight (always) and/or a headlamp (if camping).
+You will use a flashlight all the time and a headlamp is extremely helpful when camping.

-What to wear on safari and colours of clothing
+What to wear on safari and colors of clothing

 - Windproof jacket